albar965/littlenavmap-manual/src/en/INSTALLATION.rst

     problems might occur like replaced or deleted files.

     There is no need to run *Little Navmap* as administrator.
-    Adapt folder permissions if you have to export flight plans to protected places.
+    Adapt directory permissions if you have to export flight plans to protected places.

 Extract the Zip archive into a directory like ``C:\Users\YOURNAME\Documents\Little Navmap`` or ``C:\Users\YOURNAME\Programs\Little Navmap``.